warpdotdev/keysets/README.md

 # Warp Keyboard Shortcut Presets

 This is an open source repository with custom keyboard shortcut presets for [Warp](https://www.warp.dev).
-We welcome and appreciate any contributions!

 ### Disclaimer